Lesson 2 - Bind a Pivot Grid to an OLAP Cube

 - 3 minutes to read

 A cube is a multidimensional structure defined by its measures and dimensions.
-You can think of a measure as a data field in PivotGridControl, while a dimension can be represented by a column field or a row field.
+You can think of a measure as a data field in the PivotGridControl, while a dimension can be represented by a column, filter, or row field.
 This tutorial will help you learn how to bind a pivot grid to an existing OLAP (OnLine Analytical Processing) cube.
 In this example, we will use the Adventure Works cube.